FLCAC-admin/FLCAC-docs/docs/Accessing_data.md

 In openLCA, right click on a pre-existing database or create a new, empty database.
 Select _import_, select _file_, and navigate to the downloaded JSON-LD file in your file explorer.

+See the ['Importing and Combining Database' section of the openLCA manual](https://app.sli.do/event/gYHq4CGtMRhbo1JJmemfvc) for more information.

 :::{iframe} https://www.youtube.com/embed/YLao5jC5b_0
 Video 3: Importing the USLCI into openLCA
 :::